Cubix-Dev/Cubix-Dev.github.io/documentation/documentation.md

 <i> in our ban player broadcast event </i>

 we loop through all the playerIDs we have in our Cloud List, "PlayerIDs".
-We then check each time we loop through if the current id is equal to a certain id we need to find. if not, we go and look at the next id. if so, we then run the <b>
+We then check each time we loop through if the current id is equal to a certain id we need to find. if not, we go and look at the next id. if so, we then run the <b> Ban with UserID </b> custom block, and we pass in the userID we found with the <b> item [i] of PlayerIDs </b> method.